Game Boy · Platform

 Tricks & Tales

-Super Mario Land is the debut of Princess Daisy — who was not seen again in the Mario franchise for a decade, then returned as a major character in Mario spin-offs.
-The shoot-em-up stages were included partly to demonstrate that the Game Boy could run different game types, not just platformers.
-The game's brevity — twelve stages completable in under thirty minutes by an experienced player — made it ideal as a train journey game.
+Super Mario Land is Princess Daisy's debut — she did not appear again in the Mario franchise for a decade, then returned as a recurring character in spin-offs including Mario Kart and Mario Party.
+The shoot-em-up stages were included in part to demonstrate that the Game Boy could handle game types beyond platformers.
 Composer Hirokazu Tanaka wrote the entire soundtrack specifically for the Game Boy's audio hardware.
+The game was one of the very few titles to depict Mario firing projectiles from a submarine (the Marine Pop) and an aeroplane (the Sky Pop) — something no mainline game had done before.

 Collector's Guide